johnnybus/notes/mysql/online_mysql_migration_to_rds.md

 This was tested with:
 - MariaDB 10.1.16 -> RDS MariaDB 10.1.24
 - MySQL 5.5 -> RDS Aurora 5.6

+If you need to exclude some DB or tables from the replication, you won't be able to do that with RDS, to by pass it, setup a EC2 instance to use it as slave of the current master, and setup the replication on the RDS against the EC2 instance.
 ---

 ### Activate Bin Log and set Server ID on Master (you'll need to restart MySQL server)
 ```